Our Classes

 Yin yoga is a slow-paced style of yoga that emphasizes passive stretching and deep relaxation.
 It focuses on the connective tissues of the body, such as ligaments, tendons, and fascia, rather than the muscles.

-Poses are typically held for extended periods, ranging from three to five minutes, allowing practitioners to explore their physical limits while promoting greater flexibility and joint mobility.
-The practice is meditative, encouraging mindfulness and self-awareness as individuals connect with their breath and sensations in their bodies.
+Poses are typically held for extended periods, ranging from 3 to 5 minutes, allowing you to explore your physical limits while promoting greater flexibility and joint mobility.
+This practice is meditative, encouraging mindfulness and self-awareness as you connect with your breath and sensations in your body.

-Yin yoga is suitable for all levels and is often recommended for those seeking stress relief and a deeper understanding of their physical and mental states.
+Yin yoga is suitable for all levels and is often recommended for those seeking nervous system control, stress relief and a deeper understanding of their physical and mental states.

 Restorative Yoga